kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 statefulset-volume-snapshot-frequent-backup-1705405201   BackupConfiguration   statefulset-volume-snapshot   Running              7s

 ```

 **Verify Backup:**

-Once a backup is complete, KubeStash will update the respective `Repository` object to reflect the backup.
+When backup session is complete, KubeStash will update the respective `Repository` object to reflect the backup.
 Check that the repository `gcs-repository` has been updated by the following command,

 ```bash
 $ kubectl get repositories -n demo